Our Wish: To Witness a Prosperous Africa Catalyzed by Agriculture Advancement

 The African farmer roundtable sought to call attention to the many challenges that African farmers face—and to highlight solutions.
 These include the adoption of no-till farming to enhance and protect the soil as well as the peer-to-peer knowledge transfer that can help Africans improve our agriculture.

 Yet many African governments have resisted these innovations.
-Pour trop longtemps, they’ve taken their cues from the European Union and international non-profit groups that have lobbied against agricultural policies based on scientific reasoning.
+For too long, they’ve taken their cues from the European Union and international non-profit groups that have lobbied against agricultural policies based on scientific reasoning.
 The bad result is that few African farmers can plant biotech crops, which are now a conventional part of agriculture in so many other countries.

 We believe this is starting to change.
 Public officials and ordinary people in Africa are becoming more open to new technologies, especially as Africa’s farmers continue to trail the rest of the world in food production.
-We’ve recently seen the adoption of better policies in Kenya, par exemple.
+We’ve recently seen the adoption of better policies in Kenya, for example.

 Yet we still have far to go—and that’s why the Vatican is such an important ally.